Timber Floor Coatings

 Polyurethane – Water-based

 This has the widest selection of sub-categories resulting in a spread of properties with durability from poor to arguably as good as solvent-based polyurethane.
-Greater care is therefore necessary in selection noting that those without acrylic provide higher durability.
+Greater care is, therefore, necessary in selection noting that those without acrylic provide higher durability.
 They are available in 1 and 2 pack options, provide a finish from matte through to gloss and generally darken little with age.
+Gloss levels range from gloss to matte and some darken less with age.
+There is less of a strong smell on application in comparison to the solvent-based polyurethane.